Jack Stevens (New Zealand politician)

-John Stevens (1845 – 31 July 1916) was a Liberal Party Member of Parliament in New Zealand.
+John Stevens (1845 – 31 July 1916), known as Jack, was a Liberal Party Member of Parliament in New Zealand.

 Biography

 Early life

 Stevens was born in Wellington in 1845.
 Stevens moved north and resided in first the Rangitikei then Manawatu districts from 1854.
 He made a living in agricultural until 1873, when he was hired by Henry Russell as an assistant and interpreter during a Native Lands Alienation Commission at Napier.
 He pursued an occupation as a Maori interpreter and land agent, then began an auctioneering and land agency in 1875.